techidaily/site-easy-unlock-android/source/_posts/in-2024-how-to-use-google-assistant-on-your-lock-screen-of-nokia-c110-phone-by-drfone-android.md

 ![android lock screen settings](https://images.wondershare.com/drfone/others/android-lock-screen-settings-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8Y-k_3N-0OI?si=1J-aFBXLJl5b3x4h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Go to the lock screen setting for Pattern and then set the pattern by sliding your finger from one dot to another, then another and like that way.
 Remember which pattern you've set in order to unlock your device in the next time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4.PIN